Pelagic and Open Ocean Accounting

 Calculation:

-Output: Physical fish stock asset account with entries in tonnes, distinguishing EEZ and high seas components for migratory species.
+Output: Physical fish stock asset account with entries in tonnes, distinguishing EEZ and high seas components for migratory species, and reporting landings and discards on separate rows.

 Step 5: Estimate ecosystem service flows